Franklin D. Roosevelt Presidential Library and Museum

 The Franklin D. Roosevelt Presidential Library and Museum is a presidential library in Hyde Park, New York.
 Located on the grounds of Springwood, the Roosevelt family estate, it holds the records of Franklin Delano Roosevelt, the 32nd president of the United States (1933–1945).
 The library was built under the President's personal direction in 1939–1940, and dedicated on June 30, 1941.
 It is the first presidential library in the United States and one of the thirteen presidential libraries under the auspices of the National Archives and Records Administration.
+The library contains approximately 2,500 photographs, and 17 million documents related to Roosevelt's presidency.

 History

-Roosevelt was both an avid collector of memorabilia and amateur historian.
-As a then two-term president who had presided over a sweeping and dramatic phase of the nation's history during the Great Depression, he recognized the need for a facility to house the vast quantity of historical papers, books, and memorabilia he had accumulated during a lifetime of public service and private collecting.
+Roosevelt was both a collector of memorabilia and amateur historian.
+As a then two-term president who had presided over a dramatic phase of the nation's history during the Great Depression, he recognized the need for a facility to house the vast quantity of historical papers, books, and memorabilia he had accumulated during a lifetime of public service and private collecting.

 The library he subsequently commissioned was built by Philadelphia contractor John McShain, on 16 acre of land donated by Roosevelt and his mother, Sara.

 Margaret Suckley, who acted as Roosevelt's personal archivist during his life, was involved in the establishment of the library and served as its archivist for its first two decades.